5 Physical ways to feel good

 Each feeds the other and maintains or strengthens the mood.
 This means you need to change each of them to ensure your mood change lasts.

-Many of us, who believe in being positive, attempt to shake off a negative mood begin by changing our thoughts.
-We imagine positive things and encurage oursel ves through self talk: Come on think positively, cheer up, calm down, you can beat this, look on the bright side, that sort of thing.
+Many of us, who believe in being positive, attempt to shake off a negative mood by changing our thoughts.
+So we imagine positive things and encurage oursel ves through self talk: Come on think positively, cheer up, calm down, you can beat this, look on the bright side, that sort of thing.

-But if it’s a fairly strong negative mood or if it has ‘taken root’ over hours or days then this positive thinking isn’t going to have much impact – the physiology of the mood is too powerful.
+But if it’s even a fairly strong negative mood or if it has ‘taken root’ over hours or days then this positive thinking isn’t going to have much of an impact.
+Why?
+Because the physiology of the mood is too powerful.